-On Wednesday, June 17, Brookings will gather four energy experts, including Freed, at the Senate Visitor’s Center to talk about the opportunities for advanced nuclear energy and the challenges posed both in the U.S. and abroad.
-The conversation will be moderated by Quartz Washington Correspondent Steve LeVine.
-A light lunch will be provided.
+On June 17, Brookings hosted a conversation on Capitol Hill with four energy experts, including Freed, about the opportunities for advanced nuclear energy and the challenges both in the U.S. and abroad.
+The event was moderated by Quartz Washington Correspondent Steve LeVine with an introduction from Brookings Senior Fellow Mark Muro.